 As one hears more and more about Bitcoin, which some consider to be the world’s first free market, decentralized global currency, one can wonder what Bitcoin really is.
 The first time I heard about Bitcoin, was last year, when reading the newspaper “Metro” on a Tube ride in London.
 Browsing through the article I figured out that Bitcoin was some kind of strange new currency : electronic cryptographic money.
 The interesting thing about Bitcoin, the article said, was that it came out of no banking system or company, and no country was involved.
 It was a currency that could be exchanged electronically from peer to peer.
 I became curious and I researched more.
 I learned how Bitcoins had started in the virtual world in 2009, and could be used now to buy goods and services in various online platforms such as WordPress, Wikileaks, online dating websites such as OkCupid, and until last week, even on Baidu, the Chinese search engine.

 The most interesting thing about Bitcoin is that it is changing the way people and governments really think about cash.
 Even though Bitcoin is not the first electronic currency, after Bitcoin, other electronic currencies appeared, such as Litecoin, a peer-to-peer Internet currency that enables instant payments to anyone in the world.
 Litecoin bases itself on the Bitcoin protocol, but differs from it, as it can be efficiently mined with consumer grade hardware.
+In case you are interested in learning how to invest and buy Litecoin, you need to secure your LTC coins is to get a dedicated wallet that comes in both software and hardware variants.
 Another example is “Mintchip” launched by The Royal Canadian Mint , which is an electronical currency that is backed by Canadian Government, but that borrows a lot from the philosophy of Bitcoin.
 But what exactly is Bitcoin ?
 In this article that will happen in two parts, I will try to trace the History of Bitcoin.

 On November 1 of 2008, someone called Satoshi Nakomoto, published a white paper on The Cryptography Mailing List describing the idea of how a decentralised, untraceable digital cryptocurrency could work.
 On January 3, 2009, Nakomoto “mined” the first 50 bitcoins, now known as the “genesis block”.
 The strange thing about this is that the identity of the one who produced those “genesis block” is unknown.
 Who is Satoshi Nakomoto ?
 No one knows, as a deep fog of mystery protects the real identity of that fictional character, that can be either a “he”, a “she” or a “group”, but is certainly a mathematical genius.
 Ted Nelson, the American Pioneer of Information Technology, even speculated last May (2013) that the creator of Bitcoin was actually Japanese math professor Shinichi Mochizuki.
 There is been a long hunt by various researchers and journalists into trying to identify who´s behind Bitcoin but until now, the hunt has been unsuccessful.